-The Second method for changing which NEAT.exe files The Director uses for each account is much faster, but might be scary to less “tech savvy” Evony player… Click the “View” in the top menu and then “Edit All Profile Info”, this will bring up a new window where ALL account settings can be edited from one page/view.
-Find the “Specific Exe” column and fill enter the path to the desired NEAT.exe file for each account.
+The second method for changing which NEAT.exe files The Director uses for each account is much faster, but might be scary to the less “tech savvy” Evony botters… Click the “View” button in the top menu and then “Edit All Profile Info”, this will bring up a new window where ALL account settings can be edited from one page/view.
+Find the “Specific Exe” column and fill in the blanks with the paths to the desired NEAT.exe file for each account.
 Once all accounts in the list have their “Specific Exe” value changed to the desired path, click the “Editing Complete” button at the bottom of the window – see image below.

 Now that you have finished setting up your NEAT.exe files, your proxies and proxifier, and have changed The Director to use your proxied NEAT.exe files.. the only thing left to do is start your accounts!
-(Or, set Director back to “Enable” if you changed to “Regular” earlier and the restart your accounts!)
+(Or, set Director back to “Enable” if you changed it to “Regular” earlier, and then restart your accounts!)

 Keep the proxifier window/log open and you will be able to see it working, routing all of the different NEAT.exe traffic through the different proxies, giving them new IP addresses.